mohammadzalloum/F-Robot/README.md

 - Real-time controls for movement, planting, watering, and LED lights.
 - Live streaming of camera feed and sensor data dashboard.

----

-## 📜 License

-This project is licensed for **personal and educational use only**.
-Commercial use, redistribution, or sale of this project or its derivatives is strictly prohibited.